AEB-labs/docs-transport-freight-management/docs/Carrier Connect/data-integration/api-calls-1/sync.md

 ## Reference numbers

-The getShipments call can be used to request the data of one or more <<glossary:shipping order>>s using reference numbers.
+The getShipments call can be used to request the data of one or more <Glossary>shipping order</Glossary>s using reference numbers.
 To reference a specific shipment, you can use either the transaction ID, reference number 1, or the shipment number.

 A complete request using reference numbers looks like below: